 In addition to having the region’s most affordable tuition, we offer thousands of dollars in scholarships every year.
 Learn more about scholarships and aid for studying conservation biology.

 Consider taking your love of the outdoors and making a career out of it by studying conservation biology.
-The conservation biology area of study at Wayne State will prepare you well for jobs related to caring for the environment, from animals to plants to water bodies.
-With a life sciences degree emphasizing conservation and biology, you’ll be ready for careers such as natural resource manager, environmental educator, forest ranger, or wildlife biologist.
+The conservation biology degree program at Wayne State will prepare you well for jobs related to caring for the environment, from animals to plants to water bodies.
+Our conservation biology program will prepare you for careers such as natural resource management, environmental education, forest management, or wildlife biology.
 Make the environment and natural habitats better for people, animals, and plants as you start your degree in life sciences at Wayne State College.

 Percent of recent WSC graduates employed or in graduate school

 Our Focus is Results

 Wayne State has the keys to your success and offers just what you need to become well prepared for the real world.

 - Understanding of chemical process and materials

 - Understanding of evolutionary processes